-- Design, coordinate and implement sequential and non-sequential mix of age appropriate courses and workshops in multiple disciplines, including but not exclusively – painting, drawing, ceramics, photography, animation, digital arts, glass, metals, woodworking, textiles and printmaking.
+- In coordination with program directors, design, coordinate, and implement a sequential and non-sequential mix of age-appropriate courses and workshops in multiple disciplines including – painting, drawing, ceramics, photography, digital arts, glass, metals, woodworking, textiles, and printmaking.

 - Contract, negotiate pay rates within approved guidelines, train, orient, evaluate, and maintain competent artist instructors for all courses.

-- Address student and teacher safety, including the creation and dissemination of all emergency procedures including safety drills when appropriate.
+- Student and teacher safety – including the creation and dissemination of all emergency procedures including safety drills when appropriate.

-- Secure, maintain, and file contracts for all instructors.
+- Secure, maintain and file all contracts for all instructors.

-- Process and provide instructor pay schedules with documentation of hours worked to the bookkeeper each pay period.
+- Process and provide instructor pay schedules with documentation of hours worked to the Senior Finance Director each pay period.

-- Develop and maintain artistically and educationally sound classes and workshops.
+- Develop and maintain artistically and educationally sound classes and workshops for all outreach programs.

 - Observe instructors and provide performance evaluations to the instructors and to the Executive Director on a regular basis.

-- Act as the point-of-contact for students and parents.
+- Act as the point of contact for the students and for parents.

-- Maintain the physical plant appearance/use of the studio facilities and storage closets and ensure that equipment, supplies, and other items necessary for instruction are available and in good condition.
+- Maintain the physical studio appearance/use of the studio facilities and storage closets and ensure that equipment, supplies, and other items necessary for instruction are available and in good condition.

 - Supervise and manage the completion of all classes/projects of students.

-- Create the course descriptions and schedules for the quarterly class catalogue.
+- Create the course descriptions and schedules for the quarterly class catalog.

-- Enter courses into registration software and update entries on a quarterly basis as needed.
+- Enter courses into ProClass System and update entries as needed.

 - Perform the administrative and record-keeping responsibilities as outlined by the Executive Director and as needed to account for transactions and activities, including, but not limited to: